Davis Keillor-Dunn: Oldham Athletic

 On 7 October 2020, Keillor-Dunn signed for EFL League Two side Oldham Athletic on a one-year deal.
 He scored his first goal for Oldham on 10 November 2020 in an EFL Trophy group game against Bradford City.

 After scoring five goals in four consecutive matches as Oldham fought against relegation, Keillor-Dunn was awarded the EFL League Two Player of the Month award for February 2022.
 Following Oldham's relegation to the National League, Keillor-Dunn was released by the club at the end of the 2021–22 season.

 Burton Albion

 On 28 June 2022, League One club Burton Albion announced the agreement of a two-year deal with Keillor-Dunn.
 He scored six times in 26 appearances for Burton, including a first career hat-trick in a 4–4 draw at Accrington Stanley on 13 August 2022.

 Mansfield Town

 Keillor-Dunn moved to League Two side Mansfield Town on 31 January 2023.
 In the 2023–24 season, he scored 22 goals as Mansfield earned promotion to League One.
 His performances earned him a place in the EFL League Two Team of the Season.

 Barnsley

-On 30 August 2024, Keillor-Dunn signed a three-year deal at League One club Barnsley for an undisclosed fee.
+On 30 August 2024, Keillor-Dunn joined League One club Barnsley on a three-year deal for an undisclosed fee.

-Keillor-Dunn scored 19 goals in his first season at Barnsley and earned the clubs' Player of the Year award for the 2024/2025 season.
+Keillor-Dunn scored 19 goals in his first season at Barnsley and earned the clubs' Player of the Year award for the 2024–2025 season.

+Return to Wrexham

+On 2 February 2026, it was announced Keillor-Dunn has signed for Wrexham on a three-and-a-half year deal, returning after nearly 6 years away from North Wales.

+On 3 September 2026, it was announced Keillor-Dunn had signed for League One club Sheffield Wednesday on loan until 2 January 2027.
+He made his debut the following weekend against Peterborough United, starting the game in a 2–1 win.
+His first goal came in the EFL Trophy against Salford City heading in a cross from debutant Joel Akpobi.